thm-projects/arsnova-presenter/README.md

 ### Setting up the environment

-If you want to make changes to the ARSnova Presenter application simply run the following to commands to set up a development environment with a running Java servlet container and all dependencies:
+If you want to make changes to the Presenter application, simply run the following to commands to set up a development environment with a running Java servlet container and all dependencies:

 	$ mvn -Parsnova-war clean process-resources
 	$ mvn -Denv=dev package jetty:run